-If a multiple collateral mortgage loan seems like it might be the solution you’ve been looking for, then get in contact with us right away.
-We’ll help guide you through the process and make sure you’re matched with the best possible private lender.
+If a multiple collateral mortgage loan seems like it might be the solution you’ve been looking for, then get in submit a request.
+We’ll help connect you with a third party licensed mortgage professional who can offer you the best terms for you.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.